Bound3R/customUbuntu/README.md

 - [ ] wine
 - [ ] proton
 - [ ] AOE2 HD configuration
-- [ ] Configuration for use Drakula theme
+- [ ] Configuration for use custom Theme